Automatic Reasoning on Recursive Data-Structures with Sharing: Further Related Work and Discussion

 The work \cite{nanevski09structuring} shows that by choosing less straightforward definitions of heaps and of heap union in {\sf Coq}, we can obtain effective reasoning with abstract heap variables, and hence support full separation logic without resulting in excessive proof obligations.
 As a result, proofs of a number of simple but realistic programs have been successfully mechanized.
 Similarly, the work \cite{sergey15pldi}, which described a mechanized proof of a concurrent in-place spanning tree construction algorithm, bears resemblance to our graph marking example.
 This is because they traverse via two recursive calls (but they are unconcerned about their relative order).
 Therefore this work does address the challenge of dealing with the interaction of two recursive calls.
 Both these works \cite{nanevski09structuring,sergey15pldi} do not address the automation of local reasoning.

-We had earlier carefully discussed Separation Logic (SL) and Dynamic Frames (DF).
-Here we briefly mention some recent work on Region Logic, see e.g. \cite{banerjee08regionallogic}.
+Next we briefly mention some recent work on Region Logic, see e.g. \cite{banerjee08regionallogic}.
 This work is related to DF: it is essentially a form of Hoare logic for object-based programs.
 A region, like a dynamic frame, is an expression to describe the footprint of a function.
+Finally, we also mention \cite{lee11cav,li15sas} that address sharing in the context of shape analysis.
+In contrast, our current paper focuses on functional verification, thus the ability to perform strongest postcondition propagation is crucial.
+In this context, automated framing of such assertion formula is a non-trivial task.